Michal78900/MapEditorReborn/README.md

 - Random rotation each time the object is spawned.
 You can choose that only one axis (for example Y) is affected. **(set rotation to `-1` to make it random)**

 # Spawnable objects:
-- All types of doors (expect gates)
+- All types of doors (except gates)
 - Workstations
 - Item spawn points
 - Player spawn points